Menu

 • The video tutorial can be found at the base of the post.

-Chain (ch): Yarn over, pull through one loop on hook
+Chain(s): ch(s): Yarn over, pull through loop on the hook.

-Double Crochet (dc): Insert hook into stitch, yarn over, pull through two loops (2 loops on hook), yarn over, pull through both loops.
+Double Crochet(s): dc(s): Insert hook into stitch, yarn over, pull up a loop, you will have two loops on the hook.
+Yarn over, pull through remaining two loops.

 How to Crochet: A Handy Reference Guide EBook